 The automation question is one that is recurring and it is currently a central point of discussion in the legal ecosystem.
 What should you look to automate and why?

 Two panelists provided multiple examples of e-discovery, contract review, and RPA initiatives.
 These areas have been pioneered, with a path laid out for those who need to walk it as part of their technology roadmap.
 The panel also agreed that highly repetitive work, such as NDAs are the prime candidates for legal teams looking to take their first steps into automating legal service delivery.

 The benefit of removing manual and non-core work by improving the processes which are part of any legal team has been immediately apparent to Kara.
-“It’s really important that tasks like legal invoice review are taken off my desk”, she said.
+“It’s really important that tasks like legal bill review are taken off my desk”, she said.
 “Hiring a legal operations team member and improving these processes has been a big help.”

 Alex added to the point that automation of supporting processes can add value to legal teams as “manual tasks around spend and matter reporting can now be automated”.
 This frees up time for lawyers who may have those additional responsibilities on top of their core legal work.
 Roughly half of the audience on the day had automated or had started thinking about automating processes within their legal team.